 Institutional Effectiveness

-Highlands College is committed to achieving operational excellence, finding the optimal balance between quality outcomes and low cost, in order to steward God’s gifts responsibly.
-Operational excellence begins with setting meaningful objectives and measurable goals that are visible to the organization, regularly reported on, and tracked.
+Highlands College continues to grow.
+In response, our institution is committed to achieving operational excellence, finding the optimal balance between quality outcomes and low cost, and responsibly stewarding God’s gifts.

 Institutional Success

-Working with the Office of Institutional Research and Assessment and other Highlands College stakeholders, we develop measurements and metrics for each objective and goal.
-We then collect the relevant data, and regularly assess our progress as compared to our strategic targets and performance benchmarks.
+The Office of Institutional Research and Assessment and Highlands College stakeholders provide and develop strategic metrics for each objective and goal.
+We regularly collect feedback and data and assess our progress against our strategic targets and performance benchmarks.

 Student Learning Objectives